-It addresses Service Organization Controls using Trust Services Principles & Criteria for service organizations to apply and report on controls that may affect users of their service.
-A SOC 2 report demonstrates an independent auditor’s review of a service organization’s application of criteria related to one or more of the Trust Services Principles, which are:
+It addresses Service Organization Controls using Trust Services Criteria for service organizations to apply and report on controls that may affect users of their service.
+A SOC 2 report demonstrates an independent auditor’s review of a service organization’s application of criteria related to one or more of the Trust Services Criteria, which are:

 • Software as a Service (SaaS) and Application Service Providers (ASP)

 • Fulfilment and Mail Order Companies

 • Third Party Administrators (TPA) for Health and Benefits, Property and Casualty and Self-funded and Cobra

 • Customer Relationship Management (CRM) software applications